dranjan/python-plyfile/doc/maintaining.md

 git push origin master v0.8.1
 ```

-Don't forget to push both the branch and the tag!
+(Don't forget to push both the branch and the tag, as shown above!)